peguimasid/GraphQL-Introduction/README.md

   </a>
 </p>

 > 🦄.
-Small project to learning about GraphQL
+Initial concepts about GraphQL

 ## Install